chrishart0/aws-cdk-typescript-3-musketeers/README.md

 This error is caused by permissions on the cdk.out directory.
 Ensure your user owns this, not root.
 To resolve run `make pre-reqs`

 # ToDo:
-* Detailed how to use guide with gifs/screenshots in README
 * Handle different aws profiles
 * Handle a new project init
 * Find a way not to have to use force on destroy and deploy